 He also worked to reinvigorate IU’s global relationships that support the university’s international academic and educational programs.
 Over recent years he has led university delegations to China, Japan, India, Thailand, Singapore, Indonesia, Malaysia, Brazil, Argentina, Chile, and Korea, as well as visiting Israel, and has established or renewed cooperative agreements in research and education with several premier universities in those nations.
 He has also overseen the preparation of IU’s International Strategic Plan.

 A native of Australia, McRobbie came to IU from the Institute of Advanced Study at the Australian National University (ANU), where he was a professor of information science and chief executive officer of the Cooperative Research Centre for Advanced Computational Systems.
 He earned a bachelor’s degree with first class honors from the University of Queensland and a doctoral degree from ANU.
 In 2007, the University of Queensland awarded him an honorary Doctor of Science.
-He has also received honorary doctorates from Sung Kyun Kwan University in Korea (2008), the Australia National University (2010), and the South East European University in Macedonia (2011), which IU helped found.
+He has also received honorary doctorates from Sung Kyun Kwan University in Korea (2008); the Australian National University (2010); the South East European University in Macedonia (2011), which IU helped found; and Griffith University in Australia (2014).

 McRobbie has been an active researcher in computer science and logic over his career.
 He has been principal investigator on numerous large grants from agencies such as the National Science Foundation, has published a number of books, and has served widely on editorial boards and conference committees.